This article was updated on July 18, 2018.

 What to Expect From the Implementation Process

 Software selection is just the first step toward reducing the administrative load of managing employee absences.
 HR leaders should establish reasonable expectations surrounding implementation time lines and processes.
-Towers Watson writes that, for HRIS projects, poor process planning and change management are the main reasons that results will "fall short of expectations."

 Successful HR IT implementations require a knowledge of existing processes and procedures or at the very least documentation of business requirements.
 By understanding how your solution for managing absences will fit into your existing technology landscape, you can avoid costly integration issues that could cause delays or non-compliance risks.
 Adequate change management is necessary to ensure sufficient training and support as internal roles and priorities change.